brimigs/cash-app-guide/README.md

 ```

-The `withdraw_funds` funciton directly adjusts the lamports _(smallest unit of SOL)_ in the program-owned cash_account and the user's wallet.
+The `withdraw_funds` instruction directly adjusts the lamports _(smallest unit of SOL)_ in the user's cash_account and the user's wallet.
+Since the cash_account is owned by the program, `try_borrow_mut_lamports` can be used here.
+A Solana Program can transfer lamports from one account to another without 'invoking' the System program.
+The fundamental rule is that your program can transfer lamports from any account owned by your program to any account at all.
+The recipient account does not have to be an account owned by your program.
+Since lamports can not be created or destroyed when changing account balances, any decrement performed needs to be balanced with an equal increment somewhere else, otherwise you will get an error.
+In the above `withdraw_funds` instruction, the program is transfering the exact same amount of lamports from the cash account into the users wallet.

-The last instruction needed to enable the basic functionalities defined is to be able to directly transfer funds from one user to another.
+Now lets create an instruction for transfering funds from one user to another.

 ```rust
 #[program]